 Ford redesigned its bread-and-butter Fusion midsize sedan for the previous model year, equipping it with efficient powertrains, a refined interior and a wide variety of infotainment and safety technologies.
 The blue oval also styled the car with the intention of making it stand out in the highly competitive midsize segment, giving it an upscale, coupe-inspired look highlighted by an Aston Martin-like grille.

-In addition to the standard model discussed herein, the Fusion is also available in efficient Hybrid and Energi (Ford speak for plug-in hybrid) forms.
+In addition to the standard model discussed herein, the Fusion is also available as a plug-in hybrid called Energi.

 As with many recent Ford models, the Fusion traces its roots to Europe, riding on a heavily revised version of the previous Mondeo (Ford's midsize old world sedan) platform.
 With McPherson struts up front and a new multi-link suspension setup at the rear, Ford promises that the chassis provides an ideal balance between ride comfort and agile handling.
 Exterior dimensions are up only slightly compared to the outgoing Fusion, but a five-inch longer wheelbase allows for a more spacious and practical cabin.